romh-acking/metal-slader-glory-fc-en/README.md

 A script that indentifies control code differences was developed for an older version of the utility.
 It returns an output once it encounters a control code difference.

-Here's the output of the program (a handful of false positives were exluded):
+Here's the output of the program (a handful of false positives were exluded as well as instances with `(WAIT)`):

 ```
 0062: (CODE 03) (CODE 4B Green text)		Makes the text scroll in the intro to accomodate for longer text